 A convex mirror can make things (like other vehicles) look farther away than they really are.
-If you cut too sharply into the right lane, you could hit a vehicle on your right.
-Check your inside mirror or glance over your shoulder before changing lanes.
+If you cut too sharply into the right lane, you could hit a vehicle on the right.
+Check the inside mirror or glance over your shoulder before changing lanes.

-The passenger side mirror may have convex glass.
-A convex mirror's surface is curved so more can be seen from the driver's seat.
-It also makes things like other vehicles, look farther away than they really are.
+The passenger side mirror is convex shaped.
+A convex mirror's surface is curved so more can be seen from the driver seat.